gardener/gardener/docs/development/getting_started_locally.md

 When developing Gardener on your local machine you might face several limitations:

-- your machine doesn't have enough compute resources (see [prerequisites](#prerequisites)) for hosting a second seed cluster or multiple shoot clusters
+- Your machine doesn't have enough compute resources (see [prerequisites](#prerequisites)) for hosting a second seed cluster or multiple shoot clusters.
-- developing Gardener's [IPv6 features](../usage/ipv6.md) requires a Linux machine and native IPv6 connectivity to the internet, but you're on macOS or don't have IPv6 connectivity in your office environment or via your home ISP
+- Developing Gardener's [IPv6 features](../usage/ipv6.md) requires a Linux machine and native IPv6 connectivity to the internet, but you're on macOS or don't have IPv6 connectivity in your office environment or via your home ISP.

-In these cases, you might want to check out one of the following guides that run the setup described in this guide elsewhere for circumventing these limitations:
+In these cases, you might want to check out one of the following options that run the setup described in this guide elsewhere for circumventing these limitations:

 - [remote local setup](#remote-local-setup): develop on a remote pod for more compute resources
 - [dev box on Google Cloud](https://github.com/gardener-community/dev-box-gcp): develop on a Google Cloud machine for more compute resource and/or simple IPv4/IPv6 dual-stack networking